 You can score an epic ‘gram from any part of Nationals Park, home to MLB’s Washington Nationals.
 Let the followers know you have great seats, or if you’re in right field, snap a selfie and tell the squad you’re enjoying a refreshing summery drink with former National League MVP Bryce Harper in the background.

 As the seasons change, so does the totally Instagrammable display at CityCenterDC.
 From snowflakes to Chinese lanterns and beach balls, the ever-changing installation is one of the perfect place to get picture happy.
-For foodie ‘grammers, enjoy a global cuisine tour without leaving the neighborhood at hotspots Centrolina, Fig & Olive, DBGB Kitchen & Bar, Momofuku CCDC or Del Frisco’s Double Eagle Steakhouse.
+For foodie ‘grammers, enjoy a global cuisine tour without leaving the neighborhood at hotspots Centrolina, Fig & Olive, Momofuku CCDC or Del Frisco’s Double Eagle Steakhouse.

-This 19th century church and current home to the Blind Whino, a nonprofit arts club, in the Southwest Waterfront neighborhood is sure to catch your attention.
-It’s also a popular events space and the inside is just as eclectic, a.k.a. there is plenty to photograph.
+This 19th century church and current home to Culture House DC, a nonprofit arts club, in the Southwest Waterfront neighborhood is sure to catch your attention.
+This space, previously known as the Blind Whino SW Arts Club, is also popular for events and the inside is just as eclectic, a.k.a. there is plenty to photograph.

 See – and snap – the city from above.
 The double-decker, open-top bus visits the city’s most iconic landmarks including the National Mall, historic Georgetown and the National Zoo.
 A Big Bus tour if the perfect way to get that bird’s eye view.
 Opt for the night tour if you’re looking for some starry night-esque 'grams